 The trek to Hemkund Sahib was a sharp contrast to the beautiful Govindghat to Ghangaria hike.
 While the other one was a lovely pleasurable experience done at a leisurely pace, we tried to get over with the Hemkund Sahib trek as soon as possible.
 Being wet in the cold weather was a bone-chilling feeling and to make matters worse, the trail was slippery and muddy.
 Incessant rain dropped the visibility and acute mountain sickness made us terribly lightheaded.
 There were several glaciers on the way and we stepped over them gingerly while plodding behind the stream of pilgrims.

-The Gurudwara of Hemkund Sahib has a beautiful star-shaped building which stands by an icy lake.
+The Gurudwara of Hemkund Sahib has a beautiful star-shaped building that stands by an icy lake.
 It is believed that the 10th Sikh Guru Govind Singh had meditated there for years.
-A small temple dedicated to Laxman, younger brother of Lord Ram (Hindu mythological hero) who had also meditated there is located nearby.
+A small temple dedicated to Laxman, the younger brother of Lord Ram (Hindu mythological hero) who had also meditated there is located nearby.
 It is a beautiful location at a spectacular height and we trekked nearly halfway, pausing every now and then underneath wild rose forests to watch the spectacular Himalayan scenery unfold below.
-As we climbed higher, the panorama of the entire Bhuyandar Valley (the area consisting of Ghangaria and Valley of Flowers) peeped out from the misty veils and there were glaciers, alpine flowers and rocky green meadows as far as eyes could see.
+As we climbed higher, the panorama of the entire Bhuyandar Valley (the area consisting of Ghangaria and Valley of Flowers) peeped out from the misty veils and there were glaciers, alpine flowers, and rocky green meadows as far as eyes could see.
 Peaks rose and fell in snowy angles and flowers filled every inch of the trail.
-Blue poppies, primula, brahmakamal and many other exotic blooms splashed the mountains with bright colours and tail less rats and rosefinches flitted about in the relentless rain.
+Blue poppies, primula, brahmakamal, and many other exotic blooms splashed the mountains with bright colours, and tailless rats and rosefinches flitted about in the relentless rain.

 Stepping over glaciers to reach Hemkund Sahib